nkarl/wsu-cpts-453-graph-theory/homeworks/Course Paper/Paper.md

 - **for** $t < 0$:
 	- $\boldsymbol{g(t-\tau)=g(-\tau)}$ that shifts by the amount $|t|$ along the $\tau$-axis towards $-\infty$

-In this iteration in graph neural network. the convolution procedure is dependent on the polynomials of the Laplacian:
+In this iteration in graph neural network, the convolution applies to the polynomials of the Laplacian matrix of a graph:

 $$
 p_w(L) = w_0I_n+w_1L+w_2L^2+\dots+w_dL^d=\sum_{i=0}^{d} w_iL^i
 $$
 > [!note]
 > The convolution at node $v$ occurs only with nodes $u$ which are not more than $d$ hops away.
 Thus, these polynomial filters are localized.
 The degree of the localization is governed completely by d.
 >